religiosa1/git-webhook-receiver/README.md

 - [Deploy](#installation) it to your server.
-- (Optional but recommended) Install an SSL certificate or wrap it with a [reverse proxy](./docs/ssl-or-nginx-setup.md#nginx-configuration), such as Nginx or Caddy, to enable encryption.
+- (Optional but recommended) Install an SSL certificate or wrap it with a [reverse proxy](./docs/ssl-or-nginx-setup.md#nginx-configuration), such as Nginx or caddy, to enable encryption.
 - Create a [config file](#config-file) and add your projects along with their corresponding build scripts/actions, either as standalone scripts or [cross-platform inline scripts](#inline-scripts-and-standalone-scripts)